clairemerot/physalia_adaptation_course/README.md

 ## Day4: Accounting for Structural Variants

+We focus on 12 population from Canada.
+We recommend that you pick one of the two tutorials (haploblocks by local PCA or CNVs on RAD-seq data)

 4-1: Investigating haplotypes blocks ( ~inversions?)

 This tutorial include working on local PCA, but also calculation of LD, Fst and observed fraction of heterozygotes which may be useful in other contexts

 4-2: Filtering duplicated loci in RAD-seq data ( ~ Copy number variants)

+This tutorial show how to filter RAD loci to exclude duplicated ones (keep a reliable dataset for SNP analysis), and then how to analyse the duplicated loci for environmental associations.

 ## Day5: Functional approaches

-5-1: SNPeff annotate SNPs for coding & regulatory regions
+5-1: SNPeff annotation of SNPs for coding & regulatory regions

 5-2: Intersection between SNPs and genes with bedtools

 5-3: Gene ontology enrichment

-5-4: Intersection between CNVs and repeats/TE
+5-4: (Optional) Intersection between CNVs and repeats/TE